Pinnacles & Turquoise Coast —

 "I've done quite a few workshops with Dylan now, and I keep coming back for good reason.
 The planning that goes into finding the right locations at the right time for the best light is exceptional — nothing is left to chance.
 And the Milky Way sessions?
 Absolutely fantastic."

 "Dylan brings a depth of knowledge and experience that's rare — but what sets him apart is his genuine willingness to share all of it.
-I learned an enormous amount, yet never once felt overwhelmed.
+I learned an enormous amount over the workshop, yet never once felt overwhelmed.
 The pace was right, the instruction was clear, and every concept built on the last."

 FAQs